FueRobertHer/jumpy_kart/README.md

 ## Technologies

-Jumpy Kart is built using the MERN stack: MongoDB and Express make up the backend while React, Redux, and NodeJS make up the frontend.
+Jumpy Kart is built using the MERN stack: MongoDB and Express make up the backend while React, Redux, and Node.js make up the frontend.
 Jumpy Kart implements WebSockets (<span>Socket.IO<span>) to create private game rooms for you and your friends.
 The game is drawn using HTML Canvas.

 ---